apache/druid/docs/querying/filters.md

 **Note**

-Filters are commonly applied on dimensions, but can be applied on metrics as well.
+Filters are commonly applied on dimensions, but can be applied on aggregated metrics, for example, see [filtered-aggregator](./aggregations.md#filtered-aggregator) and [having-filters](./having.md).

 ### Selector filter